DaveBenham/VenomModules/README.md

 ### Way Point CV1 and CV2

-Below each slider is a pair of bipolar CV inputs, each with its own attenuverter to control the depth of modulation.
+Below each slider is a pair of bipolar CV inputs, each with its own attenuverter.
 The attenuverted CV inputs are summed with the slider values to establish the effective mapping for each way point.
 The summed value is not constrained, so it is possible to modulate a signal outside the standard unipolar or bipolar voltage ranges.

 ### Input Polarity

-The color coded IN button establishes the expected polarity and range of the input:
+The color coded IN button establishes the expected polarity of the input:

 - Green (default) = Unipolar
 - Red = Bipolar

 ### Output Polarity

 The color coded OUT button establishes the polarity of the final output.
-The transformed signal is offset by 0V or +5V or -5V to achieve the correct output polarity, depending on the chosen input.
+The transformed signal is offset as needed to achieve the correct output polarity.

 - Green (default) = Unipolar
 - Red = Bipolar